Do you have a fly infestation problem? Well, you are not alone. Fortunately, there are some DIY fly traps that you can make to get rid of them.

 - Clean up any fruit or alcohol spill immediately

 For fungus gnats, they love moisture and humidity, to counter their infestation easing up on watering surfaces such as re-potting house plants within a new soil helps.
-This is great for the plant and also in reducing the gnats.

 - For use in HE and standard washing machines.